 *Please be sure to eat a substantial meal before your donation.

-Attention female donors
+Attention platelet donors

 Additional criteria